-If you realize you need some legal help, but don't want an attorney to take over the case, there are many ways we can help in a limited role.
+If you realize you need some legal help, but don't want an attorney to take over the case, call us.
+There are many ways we can help in a limited role.

 Here are some ideas.
 If you have other thoughts on this, please call.
 Make an appointment.
 We can be creative in how we help.

 Are you wanting to represent yourself in your divorce?

 That can work out acceptably if there is little or no: